ConduitIO/conduit/docs/design-documents/20240430-schema-support.md

 The schema registry is implemented as part of Conduit.
 The schemas are stored in Conduit's database.

+**Advantages**

+1. The tech stack is kept simple.
+One of the primary goals of Conduit is ease of deployment.
+2. The schema operations that need to be implemented are relatively simple.

+**Disadvantages**:

+1. Implementing replication, fail-over, etc. to make the schema service production ready will require some time.

 #### Option 2: A centralized, external schema registry, accessed through Conduit

 A standalone schema service (such as [Apicurio Registry](https://www.apicur.io/registry/)) is used to manage the schemas.
-A single schema service deployment is accessed by multiple Conduit instances.
-Connectors access the schema registry through Conduit.
+A single schema service deployment is accessed by multiple Conduit instances. **Connectors access the schema registry through Conduit**.

+**Advantages**:

+1. Shortens the time to implement schema support in Conduit.
+2. The schema service can be more easily changed.

+**Disadvantages**:

+1. Makes the tech stack more complex.

 #### Option 3: A centralized, external schema registry, accessed by connectors directly

 This option is similar to the above, in the sense that a centralized schema registry is used.
 However, in this option, Conduit is not used as an intermediary.
-Rather, connectors access the schema registry directly.
+Rather, **connectors access the schema registry directly**.

+**Advantages**:

+1. Shortens the time to implement schema support in Conduit.

+**Disadvantages**:

+1. Makes the tech stack more complex.
+2. Connectors need to follow the schema service's upgrades more closely.

 #### Chosen option

-Option 1 keeps the tech stack simple.
-However, it also means that connectors fetching schemas need to be aware which Conduit instance is managing them (so they can connect to it), which is complicating error handling and recovery.
+Option 1 keeps the tech stack simple and is in line with Conduit's philosophy of being deployed as a single binary.
+However, without replication, fail-over, etc. it cannot be considered production ready.

 Options 2 and 3 remove that complexity at the expense of adding a new infrastructure item.

 Having Conduit as an intermediary makes schema registry updates easier, so option 2 is the suggested option.

+However, **our goal is to eventually implement option 1**.

 ### Schema service interface